-Greece sold 1.138 billion euros ($1.28 billion) of six-month T-bills to refinance a maturing issue, the country's debt agency PDMA said on Wednesday.
+Greece sold 1.137,5 billion euros ($1.24 billion) of six-month T-bills on Wednesday to refinance a maturing issue, keeping its public finances afloat.

-In the rollover T-bill holders renew their positions instead of getting paid on the maturing paper they hold.
-The settlement date of the new bills will be October 7.
-[Reuters]
+In the rollover, T-bill holders – mostly banks – renew their positions instead of getting paid on the maturing paper they hold.